webreattivo/remote-work-the-right-way/_posts/03-02-01-Working-asynchronously.markdown

 > This is — by far — my favorite aspect of working at GitHub.
 Everything is asynchronous.
 ..Asynchronous communication means I can take a step out for lunch and catch up on transcripts when I get back.
-Asynchronous communication means I can ask my co-worker a question in chat and not worry about bothering her since she'll get back to me when she's available.
+Asynchronous communication means I can ask my coworker a question in chat and not worry about bothering her since she'll get back to me when she's available.
 Asynchronous communication means I can go to rural Minnesota and feel like I'm working from the office like normal.

 <sup>__*Taken from [How GitHub Works: Be Asynchronous](http://zachholman.com/posts/how-github-works-asynchronous/){:target="_blank"}*__</sup>